 • Self-determination, self-advocacy, and person-centered planning

-• Disability policy and systems change
+• Disability policy and ways to change systems of support

 • Community engagement, organizing, and grassroots advocacy